Bellaire High School (Texas): History

 The school opened in 1955.
 It was originally an all-White high school.
-Because of the large number of Jewish students, the school had the nickname "Hebrew High."
+Because of the large number of Jewish students, the school had the nickname "Hebrew High".

 Bellaire introduced International Baccalaureate programs in 1980.

 In the mid-to-late 1980s, families began moving into Bellaire and Meyerland.
 These families tore down many older houses and built new ones.
 This gave Bellaire High School a population of wealthier students.
-At the same time apartments formerly housing White singles began to house low income immigrants.
+At the same time apartments formerly housing White singles began to house low-income immigrants.
 Bellaire added Advanced Placement and International Baccalaureate programs to encourage White parents to send their children to Bellaire.
 Parents strove to get their children into the classes.
-Mimi Swartz of the Texas Monthly said "But these outstanding academic programs created, over time, a school within a school, in which the smartest kids with the most advantages took the IB and AP tracks, while everyone else was relegated to classes that, for various reasons--discipline problems, less talented teachers, lower standards--just weren't as good."
+Mimi Swartz of the Texas Monthly said "But these outstanding academic programs created, over time, a school within a school, in which the smartest kids with the most advantages took the IB and AP tracks, while everyone else was relegated to classes that, for various reasons—discipline problems, less talented teachers, lower standards—just weren't as good."

 In January 1987, Bellaire was offering the Arabic language for the second year.
 In 1987 the school also offered Chinese, French, German, Hebrew, Latin, Russian, and Spanish.

 In September 1991, Bellaire was one of 32 HISD schools that had capped enrollments; in other words the school was filled to capacity and excess students had to attend other schools.

-Bellaire High School was remodeled in the 1992-1993 period.
+Bellaire High School was remodeled in the 1992–1993 period.

 By the 2000s Bellaire placed on the lists of the top performing high schools in the United States.
 Athletic and academic programs won national and international awards.
-Many graduates attended prestigious American universities.
 At the same time, disciplinary infractions increased.
-From the 1999-2000 school year to the 2003-2004 school year, the total number of disciplinary actions increased from 441 to 1,082 and the number of in-school suspensions increased from 336 to 855.
+From the 1999–2000 school year to the 2003–2004 school year, the total number of disciplinary actions increased from 441 to 1,082 and the number of in-school suspensions increased from 336 to 855.
 In February 2006, a stabbing involving two male freshmen occurred in a school stairwell.
 The victim survived the stabbing while the perpetrator was arrested and prosecuted.